Team-Lodestone/Documentation/README.md

 For now the plans are quite simple.
 These have recently changed and they may be changed more in the future.

 - [X] Create a GitHub repository
-- [X] Fill out the needed information (plans, licensing, details, plans and milestones) and submit it to the repository
+- [X] Fill out the needed information (plans, licensing, details, milestones) and submit it to the repository
-- [ ] Gather new members and get to know each other.
-After that, everyone talk things out and officially start the project (come up with icon ideas, concepts, GUI prototypes, etc)
+- [X] Gather new members and start brainstorming
 - [ ] Start development and talk to each member to assign roles according to skills and preferences
 - [ ] Talk to each other, collaborate and come up with ideas while working on the project
-- [ ] We polish everything up and release our first version!
+- [ ] Polish things up and get ready for release
-- [ ] Bug squashing time.
+- [ ] Bug squashing time
+- [ ] Get ready for testing and releasing beta/alpha builds
+- [ ] Release the tool
 - [ ] Update as per Minecraft's update schedule
 - [ ] Squash more bugs
-- [ ] Update again according to Minecraft's new features
 - [ ] Continue the above until the end of reality

 ## 👇 These are the features that we plan on integrating into our tool